Immortalv5/Resume/README.md

 > In the journey of finding my passion in computer science, I chose AI and Robotics in which I worked on Behavioural and Cognitive Robotics that got
 > and got my interest in quantum physics.

+- I studied AI and robotics in the search for this behavioral and cognitive information